U.S. agencies back revoking ability of China Telecom to operate in U.S.

-China Telecom did not immediately respond to a request for comment.
+China’s foreign ministry said on Friday that Beijing is “firmly opposed” to any action by the United States against China Telecom.

+“We urge the United States to respect market economy principles, to cease its mistaken practices of generalizing national security and politicizing economic issues, and to cease unjustifiable oppression of Chinese companies,” Foreign ministry spokesman Zhao Lijian told reporters during a daily briefing.

 China’s telecommunications networks and companies have come under heightened scrutiny by U.S. agencies.
-The FCC did not immediately comment.
+An FCC spokeswoman said the agency “has been looking at this issue.
+We welcome the input of the executive branch agencies and will review it carefully.”

 The agencies, including Homeland Security, Defense, State, Commerce, and the United States Trade Representative, cited “substantial and unacceptable national security and law enforcement risks associated with China Telecom’s operations.”